kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 - **Initialize the AWS MGN**

--To use the AWS MGN service for the first time, you must initialize it in the AWS region where you plan to replicate your server, which in this case is the target region (us-west-2).
+-In order to use Application Migration Service for the first time, the service must first be initialize for any AWS region in which you plan to use MGN and copy the server over i.e. your Target region(us-west-2).
-- Go to AWS MGN => `Getting Started` => `Set up an Application Migration Service` -In the target Servers section, click `Add Server`.
+- Go to `AWS MGN` => `Getting Started` => `Set up an Application Migration Service`
+- leave all the option as it is and click `Add Server`

-**AWS Replication Agent installation**
+**AWS Replication Agent installation** on MGN
 - Select you operating system `Linux` or `windows`
 - Select your replication preference `all disks` (Enter to replicated all disks)
 - Add your `access key ID` and `secret Access key` gotten from `IAM User`. if you don't have you can generate it as follows

 - **Generate the required AWS credentials**
-- Go to `IAM` => `User` => `User` `#if you don't have a user create it and add`
+- Go to `IAM` => `User` => `User` `#if you don't have a user create it and add, provide 'user name' and select 'Access type' as Programmatic'`
-- Choose the attach existing policies directly and attach – `AWSApplicationMigrationAgentPolicy`
+- Choose the `Attach existing policies` directly and attach – `AWSApplicationMigrationAgentPolicy`

     <img width="931" alt="Image" src="https://github.com/user-attachments/assets/23caf94a-3e89-4e58-9a1d-a4543e9afb15" />

 - Click on `User` in the left-hand pane, then click the user's name.
 Copy the Access Key ID and Secret Access Key.
-  - Past the IAM keys on
+  - Past the IAM keys on MGN were required.

 <img width="904" alt="Image" src="https://github.com/user-attachments/assets/035d14e8-e41b-43fb-b19f-d67f05cfe407" />

-  - Download the installer by copying this command and pasting on you source terminal, make sure you Replace <AWS_REGION> with the region where AWS MGN is configured (e.g., us-west-2 target region)
+  - Download the installer by copying this command and pasting on you source server on the terminal, make sure you Replace <AWS_REGION> with the region where AWS MGN is configured (e.g., us-west-2 target region)

    ```
   sudo wget -O ./aws-replication-installer-init https://aws-application-migration-service-us-east-1.s3.us-east-1.amazonaws.com/latest/linux/aws-replication-installer-init